-Columbia Southern University is partnering with iWomen to offer a scholarship of up to $13,500 to one iWomen member.
-The scholarship will be applied directly to the recipient’s tuition for up to three years or until the completion of the selected online degree program, whichever comes first.
+Columbia Southern University is partnering with iWomen to offer a scholarship to one iWomen member.
+The scholarship will cover up to 60 hours and will be applied directly to the recipient’s tuition for up to three years or until the completion of the selected degree program, whichever comes first.
 This scholarship covers tuition and applicable fees.

 iWomen Scholarship Eligibility

 - High school transcript or equivalent (GED),